parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 -FLARE
 ```
-Inside the archive we have the following files:

-This seems to be a copy of the original [https://flare-on.com](https://flare-on.com) with a launch date countdown timer.
+Inside the archive seems to be a copy of the original [http://flare-on.com](http://flare-on.com) with a launch date countdown timer.
 I will be calling the html page from the website ``original_html`` and the other one ``challenge_html``.

-{% codeblock %}
+{% codeblock lang:powershell %}
 -rwx------+ 1 TyRaX None 8378 home.html

 directory called "img" with one single png